 This book is divided into two main sections.
 The first theoretical section is divided into three chapters.
 The first, which forms the basis of the second section on application, introduces theories of children’s literature theories and the emergence of scholarly and artistic interest in folk heritage in throughout the world, including in the Arab and Palestinian contexts.
 In the second chapter, I present the history of Palestinian children’s literature, including an introduction to clarifying the identity of the Palestinian writer.
-This chapter is divided into four chronologically-based sections: the British Mandate period in Palestine (1917–1948); Palestinian children’s literature in the diaspora after 1948; Local Palestinian children’s literature after 1948; and Palestinian children’s literature in the West Bank and the Gaza Strip after 1967.
+This chapter is divided into four chronologically based sections: the British Mandate period in Palestine (1917–48); Palestinian children’s literature in the diaspora after 1948; local Palestinian children’s literature after 1948; and Palestinian children’s literature in the West Bank and the Gaza Strip after 1967.
 In the third and final chapter of the theoretical section, I discuss the most important forms of folk heritage, especially of Palestinian folk heritage and identify its characteristics.

 The second section, presenting my applied study, is composed of three chapters, arranged according to the type of popular material and across periods similar to those presented in the theoretical section.
 The fourth chapter, the first in this section, analyzes popular stories and shows that the Palestinian folk tale was one of the most important sources inspiring the Palestinian writer.
 As noted above, Palestinian writers increasingly employed elements of Palestinian folk tales in novel ways, especially after 1987.
 In the fifth chapter on the use of folk proverbs, I demonstrate how Palestinian writers began to show cultural awareness and courage in accepting folk proverbs and dealing with the colloquial language.
-The use of folk proverbs in Palestinian children's literature has taken on different dimensions, conveying several layers of meaning that go beyond the superficial narrative.
+The use of folk proverbs in Palestinian children’s literature has taken on different dimensions, conveying several layers of meaning that go beyond the superficial narrative.
 The features of modern techniques for incorporating folk heritage into children’s literature have become clearer over time, especially after 1987.
 The sixth chapter, focusing on the use of folk songs in children’s literature, reveals an increased interest of Palestinian writers in Palestinian folk songs, particularly since the 1990s.
 These writers exhibited a deep understanding of all types of Palestinian folk songs and their artistic styles, using new methods of integrating them into texts for children, such as simulating the folk tale and mimicking the style of the folk song.